-- 3.5 In addition to the above, the latest Government Borrowing figures (November 2019) show borrowing for the month was at its highest level for five years.
-Borrowing in the current financial year-to-date (April 2019 to November 2019) was £50.9 billion, £5.1 billion more than in the same period last year; this is the highest April-to-November borrowing for two years.
-Overall public sector debt is worth 80.6% of GDP; a decrease of 0.8% compared to November 2018. - 3.6 A more detailed national and international economic commentary is provided within the Treasury Management Strategy report (elsewhere on the agenda).
+- In addition to the above, the latest Government Borrowing figures show borrowing in the current financial year-to-date (April 2019 to December 2019) was £54.6 billion, £4.0 billion more than in the same period last year.
+Overall public sector debt is worth 80.8% of GDP; a decrease of 0.9% compared to December 2018. - 3.6 A more detailed national and international economic commentary is provided within the Treasury Management Strategy report (elsewhere on the agenda).

-Provisional LGFS
+Provisional and Final LGFS